The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: Summary and Conclusions

 \begin{itemize}

 \item We observe that the location of the planet radius gap increases in planet radius with increasing stellar mass, with a slope of \slope\ = $0.26^{+0.21}_{-0.16}$, consistent with previous results based on a subsample by \cite{Fulton2018}.
-The uncertainty on the slope even for the full \kep\ sample is too large to discern between photoevaporation \citep{Wu2019} and core-powered mass-loss \citep{Gupta2020}.
+The uncertainty on the slope even for the full \kep\ sample is too large to discern between photoevaporation and core-powered mass-loss \citep{Gupta2020}.
 We estimate that differentiating between these theories would require $\gtrsim$\,20,000 planets with 1\% fractional precisions in planet radius and stellar mass.

-\item We find first evidence for a stellar age dependence of the ratio of super-Earths to sub-Neptunes, increasing from young planets ($<$\,1\,Gyr, 0.68\,$\pm$\,0.07) to old planets ($>$\,1\,Gyr, 0.93\,$\pm$\,0.07).
+\item We find first evidence for a stellar age dependence of the fraction of super-Earths to sub-Neptunes, increasing from young planets ($<$\,1\,Gyr, 0.61\,$\pm$\,0.09) to old planets ($>$\,1\,Gyr, 1.00\,$\pm$\,0.10).
 This is consistent with predictions of the core-powered mass-loss mechanism that sub-Neptunes evolve to become super-Earths over Gyr timescales \citep{Gupta2020}, but we caution that our sample does not constrain evolution at times $\lesssim$\,100\,Myr due to photoevaporation \citep{Owen2017}.
-We also observe differences in the old/young planet radius distributions as a function of incident flux.
-However, we caution that the latter results may be influenced by uncorrected effects of binary companions.
+We also observe that the age dependence of the fraction of super-Earths to sub-Neptunes becomes stronger with higher incident flux.
+Additionally, there is a marginally significant (p-value\,=\,0.11) decrease in the radii of cool ($F_{\mathrm{p}}$\,$<$\,150\,\fearth) sub-Neptunes, which may suggest that these sub-Neptunes have H/He envelopes as opposed to higher mean molecular weight atmospheres.
+However, we caution that the latter results may be influenced by small number statistics and possible effects of undetected binary companions.

-\item We identify 35 confirmed planets and 15 planet candidates that occupy the hot super-Earth desert \citep{Lundkvist2016}.
-Nine confirmed planets are $>$\,1$\sigma$ within the bounds of the desert even after accounting for the effects of stellar evolution on the incident flux from the zero age main sequence, proving that this area of parameter space is not truly empty.
-In addition, we determine that the planets within the desert are orbiting more evolved stars than planets at similar incident fluxes ($>$\,650\,\fearth) both above and below the desert.